Strain tuning of highly frustrated magnets: Order and disorder in the distorted kagome Heisenberg antiferromagnet: Model and constraints

-Instead of performing a detailed stability analysis, we linearize the dependence of the coupling constant on the bond length, Eq.~\eqcoupl of the main text, and define the maximum strain $\Cmax$ as the largest strain where all couplings in the sample remain positive.
+with $\bar{C}$ encoding the distortion amplitude, and we employ $\vec{\dis}_i=\vec{\dis}(\vec{R}_i)$.
+The dimensionless parameter $C = \bar{C}\beta a_0$ specifies of the modulation strength of the $J_{ij}$.
+The distortions described by Eq.~\eqref{displace} increase linearly with increasing distance from the sample center.
+Structural stability then requires to consider finite-sized samples.
+Combining Eqs.~\eqref{ourjij} and \eqref{displace} we define -- for fixed sample size -- a maximum strain $\Cmax$ beyond which the outermost couplings become formally negative due to the linearization in Eq.~\eqref{ourjij}.
 For $\beta=1$ this means that the longest (i.e. weakest) bond takes twice its original length at maximum strain.
-Given that $\Cmax\propto 1/N$, the thermodynamic limit $N\to\infty$ cannot be taken at fixed strain.
+This maximum strain is inversely proportional to the linear system size, $\Cmax\propto 1/N$, therefore the thermodynamic limit $N\to\infty$ cannot be taken at fixed strain.
 As our results show, it is instead meaningful to consider the thermodynamic limit at fixed $C/\Cmax$, i.e., $N\to\infty$ with $(C N)$ fixed.
 Moreover, we will sometimes refer to the combined limit $\beta\to\infty$ and $\bar C\to 0$, keeping $C = \bar{C}\beta a_0$ fixed, which reduces non-linearities in the strain dependence of couplings \cite{rachel16b}.
+In fact, the results at fixed $C$ depend only weakly on $\beta$ for $\beta>20$.

+In order to partially preserve the discrete lattice symmetries, we primarily consider samples of triangular shape \cite{rachel16b}, Fig.~\ref{fig:setup}.
+Here, discrete rotation and mirror symmetries exist w.r.t. the sample center.
+For such samples, positive and negative strain, $\bar{C}\gtrless0$, correspond to qualitatively distinct distortion patterns, and we will display results for both.

+Since finite-size properties will depend on the structure of the edges, we consider different types of edges: Kagome-lattice frustration is best preserved for edges with complete kagome triangles (dubbed c-type), Fig.~\ref{fig:setup}(a,b).
+As a representative for different edges, we choose those with all outer spins removed such that the outward triangles are incomplete (dubbed ic-type), Fig.~\ref{fig:setup}(c,d).
+In both cases, we denote the linear sample size by $N$ where $N$ counts the number of complete triangles along a sample edge.
+Then, the total number of spins is $N_s = (3/2) N(N+1)$.
+Depending on $(N\mod 3)$ the center of the sample is either formed by an elementary triangle or hexagon.

 For $C>0$ there are three weakest bonds located in the sample corners.
 For c-type edges we find $\Cmax^+ = \sqrt{3} / (4N-3)$ and for ic-type edges $\Cmax^+ = \sqrt{3} / (4N-9)$, both valid for arbitrary $\beta$.
 For $C<0$ there are now six weakest bonds in the corner triangles. $\Cmax$ is given by a lengthy expression which is not particularly enlightening.
 However, in the limit $\beta \rightarrow \infty$ it simplifies to $|\Cmax^-| = \sqrt{3} / (2N-3)$ for both c-type and ic-type edges.